toxicafunk/scalaz-metrics/README.md

 * Supports streaming
 * Can be used in Scala REPLs

-If it can affect your code's business value, add a metric. -- Coda Hale
+If it can affect your code's business value, measure it. -- Coda Hale

+In order to know how well our *code* is generating *business value*, we need *metrics* -- also Coda Hale

 ## Competitors
 [Metrics Scala](https://github.com/erikvanoosten/metrics-scala)